-Jennifer van Alstyne taught composition and literature in the English Department at University of Louisiana, a public regional research university.
+Jennifer van Alstyne taught composition and literature in the English Department at University of Louisiana at Lafayette, a public regional research university.
 She is ULearn certified with coursework from the Online Learning Consortium (OLC) with a concentration in online course design.

 - Intro to Academic Writing

 - British Literature Survey I, online